awwx/meteor-offline-sim/README.md

 on the server.
 (Applications may want to do less filtering on the server anyway so that a complete set of data is available for offline use).

+No attempt is made to avoid running method calls more than once on the server.
+This can happen if a tab dies in between sending a method to the server and getting the "method completed" reply; and when an application comes online multiple tabs can attempt to deliver queued methods.
+This is probably OK for idempotent method calls, though some thought would need to be given to delivering methods in order.

+For non-idempotent methods calls we could have the server keep a list of recently seen methods and to avoid running duplicates.
+But the problem there is then we'd need to expire the list of seen method ids to avoid having the list grow ubound... and if someone enters an important note in their device and then loses it for a week and then finally goes online again, do we really want to throw away that update because it's past the expiration period?

 ## TODO ##